 Creating a kahoot is simple and fun – and also makes a great family activity.
 To get started, all you need is to register for a free Kahoot! account.
 Sit down together to brainstorm questions and make sure to add images to create a festive mood!
 With a Kahoot!+ subscription, you can unlock more question types, for example, polls and word clouds, and game options, such as images as answer alternatives – perfect for playing with younger kids!
 Learn more about Kahoot!+ and get started today!
 We’re offering a free trial.

-If you’re short on time, you can choose from millions of ready-to-use kahoots for your event.
+If you’re short on time, you can choose from millions of ready-to-use kahoots for your event and add them to collections.
 The Discover section on Kahoot! is a great starting point for your search.
-Click the star in the kahoot description to save it for later in your Favorites list.
-We’d recommend selecting several kahoots as time flies when you’re playing Kahoot!
+Once you’ve found a relevant kahoot, click the 3 dots dropdown, and hit Add to collection.
+You can choose to add it to an existing collection, or create a new one right there.

 Start your own league to compete over the holiday season